murrain/handbook/about-aptible/talent.md

 * At least 1x per year otherwise
 * Employee request

 If employees believe the market salary for their role has changed, they should collect their own compensation data (e.g. comparable company job descriptions with comp data, offers, etc.) to share with their manager and request a compensation review.
-However, since we target [X]th percentile, we generally rely on data sources with larger samples sizes, we can't promise to match every new input.
+However, since we target 90th percentile, we generally rely on data sources with larger samples sizes, we can't promise to match every new input.
 That said, new data points will be helpful in verifying our data sources.